Definition: A side pick-and-roll defense in which the on-ball defender forces the ball-handler toward the sideline.

 Explanation: In a typical “Drop” pick-and-roll coverage, the defense somewhat concedes the middle of the floor to the offense.
 Although this violates the “no middle” principle organizing most NBA defenses, the quickly evolving nature of many ball-screens forces this concession to prevent larger defensive gaps.

-“Icing” a pick-and-roll — one of the most popular coverage calls in the league today — is essentially the pick-and-roll component of a “no-middle” defense that most teams strive for.
+“Icing” a side pick-and-roll — one of the most popular coverage calls in the league today — is essentially the pick-and-roll component of a “no-middle” defense that most teams strive for.
 Instead of driving a ball-handler into a ball-screen as dictated by a typical drop, an “ice” coverage denies him middle by making him reject it.

 The main benefit of this tactic is its ability to keep the ball-handler out of the most dangerous decision-making zone: the paint.
 If a ball-handler gets into this area, most of his teammates are passing options in his attempt to pick apart the defense.
 If he is instead pushed to the sideline by an ice, his options are essentially limited to himself and the roller or popper.
 Everyone else is stuck on the weak side of the floor and far away from the main action.